Enjoy free USPS shipping on orders over $100.

 Beryls include bright green emeralds and pale aqua blue aquamarine, as well as the rare pink morganite and golden heliodor.
 I prefer aquamarine when I can find it over blue topaz, which often fades.
 And the emeralds I commonly have available are not the highest quality; they will be opaque, but usually have good color.
 All the beryls are very hard and make excellent jewelry, though they may be a bit more expensive.

 Copper minerals include several very nice stones colored by the copper in them.
 These are soft stones, and should be stored with care.
 The most familiar is turquoise, which is often found in silver and copper mines.
 Turquoise ranges in color from greenish to a beautiful sky blue, and sometimes has veins of the matrix rock running through it.
+(But is never naturally purple, yellow, lime green or white!)
 Another familiar stone is the beautiful green malachite.
 Once the principal ore for mining copper, it is now more valued for its beautiful green banding.
 Its close relative, azurite, is a beautiful deep blue, similar to lapis, but is relatively rare.
 Azurite is most often found in combination with malachite, so the stones have the deep blue plus the green and some intermediate turquoise colors.
 Chrysacholla is another relative that resembles turquoise, but has more lovely color variation and pattern.
 (I think it is usually prettier.)
 It is also rather rare.

 Fluorite can be a lovely stone.
 The main colors are transparent purple, similar to amethyst, and transparent light green, though sometimes other colors, such as yellow may be found.
 It can be quite striking, but the stone is soft and fractures easily, so it should be treated with care.